flexera-public/rightscale_cookbooks/cookbooks/rs-postfix/README.md

 ## REQUIREMENTS:

-* 'postfix' opsocde community cookbook
+* 'postfix' opscode community cookbook
+* Ability to send outgoing traffic to port 25.

 ## KNOWN LIMITATIONS:

-* Must be able to send outgoing traffic to port 25.
+There are no known limitations.

 ## USAGE: